Battle of Foulksmills

 The Battle of Foulksmills, known locally as the Battle of Horetown and also known as the Battle of Goff's Bridge, took place during the Irish Rebellion of 1798.
-The British Army and Irish loyalists sought to defeat the rebel forces of the United Irishmen in County Wexford.
+2,000 Crown troops under John Moore defeated a force of 3,000 United Irishmen rebels in County Wexford.

 Background

 By 19 June the threat of the United Irish rebellion spreading outside county Wexford had been largely contained and Crown forces were positioned to move against rebel held territory.
 A force of about 2,500 men under Sir John Moore moved out of New Ross towards Wexford as part of an overall encirclement operation in conjunction with General Gerard Lake's forces moving from the north.

-Moore moves out

 Moore's force was to link up and combine with the isolated garrison holding Duncannon before moving deeper into County Wexford, but after waiting several hours with no sign of their arrival, Moore decided to press ahead to the village of Taghmon alone.
-Upon nearing Goffs Bridge at Foulkesmill, his scouts reported a rapidly moving rebel force of some 3,000 moving quickly along the road with the intent to give battle.
-Moore despatched a force of riflemen from the 60th Regiment to hold the bridge until artillery could be brought up in support.
+Upon nearing Goffs Bridge at Foulkesmill, his scouts reported a rapidly moving force of some 3,000 rebels moving quickly along the road with the intent to give battle.
+Moore despatched a detachment of the 60th Regiment of Foot to hold the bridge until artillery could be brought up in support.